Kriptel/RuleScript/docs/interpreters.md

 ### Neo Interpreter
 > [!WARNING]
 > [Neo Interpreter](#neo-interpreter) is currently under development.
-> Its functionality is limited compared to other interpreters.
+> Its functionality is currently limited compared to the other interpreters.

 > [!NOTE]
-> [Neo Interpreter](#neo-interpreter) is a successor to the previous bytecode interpreter, fixing its stability, performance, and readability problems.
+> [Neo Interpreter](#neo-interpreter) is a successor to the previous bytecode interpreter, addressing the stability, performance, and readability issues of it's predecessor.

 ```haxe
 var script:RuleScript = new RuleScript(new rulescript.interps.NeoInterp());